JessicaRulestheUniverse.com

 Ark of the Covenant found?

-February 24, 2008 By: jessicazafra Category: Cosmic Things and Current Events 5 Comments →
+February 24, 2008 By: jessicazafra Category: Cosmic Things, Current Events 5 Comments →

 According to the Old Testament, the Ark of the Covenant was a wooden box that contained the Ten Commandments.
 It could also zap people and reduce them into columns of ash.
 The Ark was reportedly kept in the Temple of Solomon, which was razed by the Babylonians.
 According to Steven Spielberg and George Lucas, the lost Ark was found in the Egyptian desert by the intrepid archaeologist Indiana Jones (who, considering the amount of time he spent away from his university and the fact that he never seemed to publish any papers, would’ve been kicked out of the academe).
 The Ark was then snatched by the Nazis, who did not do their research—they looked when the Ark was opened, and were promptly incinerated.
 Spielberg and Lucas go on to say that the Ark is now stored inside the Library of Congress or some other building in Washington D.C.